Master - Mr John Fahy

 The Worshipful Company of Coopers is based in the City of London and received their Royal Charter in 1501.
 In modern times it has evolved into the trustee of six principal charities and a social and charitable enterprise that retains an identity focused on the ancient craft of cask making.

 We welcome members to enjoy a fellowship around our shared values and an interest in the history, culture and charitable endeavours that our company has pursued for the last 500 or so years.

-Our Education Evening, designed to help introduce prospective Freemen to the Company, will be held on Monday 12th September 2022, however if you require futher information, please email email@example.com.
+Following on from our successful Open Evening in September 2023 our next evening, which is designed to help those considering joining as Freemen to the Company, will be held in Spring 2024 (date tbc) but please feel free to email firstname.lastname@example.org to be kept informed or if you require further information, please email email@example.com.
 Those interested in joining require a sponsor (an existing member of the Company) who should email the Clerk to notify us of your intention.

 In partnership with the Shaftesbury Housing Group and the London Borough of Tower Hamlets, the CLHF created an innovative project and a significant step in the improvement of services for older people in Tower Hamlets through the building of Coopers Court.
 To celebrate our quincentenary in 2001 the Company raised over £500,000 to create sheltered accommodation, comprising 40 flats, in Tower Hamlets.